-Many B2B companies suffer from the common misconception that as long as your website provides sufficient information about your services, then a contact form and a phone number are enough to convert leads.
+Many enterprise companies suffer from the common misconception that as long as your website provides sufficient information about your services, then a contact form and a phone number are enough to convert leads.

 However, this misconception significantly hinders your online lead generation efforts.
 Here’s an example of why having a contact form alone doesn’t cut it.